sincntx/artshow/README.md

 It only contains Cocos2d-JS web engine.

-If you want to make native game, you need Cocos2d-JS full package please refer to [cocos2d-js](https://github.com/cocos2d/cocos2d-js).
+If you want to make native application, you need Cocos2d-JS full package please refer to [cocos2d-js](https://github.com/cocos2d/cocos2d-js).

 ## Screenshot